m0ru/bak/04_solution.md

 #### Service Dependencies {#sec:component-service-deps}

-The `serviceDependencies` lists the angular services, that will be passed to the constructor of the directive.
+The `serviceDependencies` lists the Angular services, that will be passed to the constructor of the directive.
 Assigning that array with the dependency-names to the Controller class via `$inject` makes sure Angular does just that, even if the code is minified.
-Per default angular reads the names of the arguments of the constructor, but during minification that information is lost.
+Per default Angular reads the names of the arguments of the constructor, but during minification that information is lost.
 By setting `strictDi: true` when starting up angular in `app/app_jspm.js` <!-- TODO put into appendix? -->
-we make sure angular complains if the injection array isn't there.
+we make sure Angular complains if the injection array isn't there.
 The `attach`-function then takes the constructor's arguments (i.e. the injected service dependencies) and assigns them as properties to the controller-object.

 #### Template Strings {#sec:component-template}

 The template strings (`const template = '...'`) describe the HTML that the user gets to see.
-When a component is first rendered, angular parses the string and generates the required HTML, starts up any required child-components and directives, and evaluates any expressions in double curly braces and then replaces them with the result of that respective expression.
+When a component is first rendered, Angular parses the string and generates the required HTML, starts up any required child-components and directives, and evaluates any expressions in double curly braces and then replaces them with the result of that respective expression.
 E.g. `<h1>{{ self.needContent.get('dc:title') }} [DEMO]</h1>` might become `<h1>Couch to give away [DEMO]<h1>`.
 It also makes sure that whenever these expressions change, the DOM is updated.
 To do this it sets up a so called "watch" per expression.
 Every time a `$digest`-cycle is triggered, all watch-expressions are evaluated and necessary changes to the DOM made one at a time (this is also what makes Angular 1.x terribly imperformant compared to virtual-DOM frameworks like React and the Elm-runtime, that batch updates). `$ngRedux` makes sure a `$digest`-cycle is triggered every time the redux state has been updated.
 Managing these `$digest`-cycle can be a bit of a hassle at times and the occasional source of a hard-to-track-down bug.

 Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"`